salekseev/ec2-bootstrap-puppet/README.md

 ##### Pre-requisites:
 - Git clone this repo.

-- Need a read only IAM role (in our case 'saltmaster') configured like:
+- Need a read only IAM role (in our case 'roiamrole') configured like:
 ```
 {
     "Statement": [